Bank of Baroda Gets CARE AAA Rating Reaffirmed for Bonds and Green Infrastructure

 Asset quality parameters showed significant improvement with Gross NPA ratio declining to 2.04% as of December 31, 2025, from 2.92% as of March 31, 2024.
 Net NPA ratio improved to 0.57% as of December 31, 2025, demonstrating effective asset quality management.

 The bank maintains comfortable capitalisation levels with Capital Adequacy Ratio of 17.19% as of March 31, 2025, well above the minimum regulatory requirement of 11.5%.
-Tier-I CAR stood at 14.79% and Common Equity Tier-I ratio at 13.78%, providing adequate cushion for future growth and potential asset quality pressures.
+This provides adequate cushion for future growth and potential asset quality pressures.

 Advances growth remained robust at 12.83% in FY25, with the bank focusing on retail, agriculture, and MSME segments that constituted approximately 47% of global gross advances as of March 31, 2025.
 Total deposits grew by approximately 11% to ₹1,472,035 crore in FY25, outpacing industry growth of 10.4%.

 CARE Ratings maintains a stable outlook, expecting Bank of Baroda to continue steady growth in advances and deposits while maintaining stable asset quality and comfortable capitalisation levels.
-However, the rating agency expects some pressure on Net Interest Margin in FY26 due to faster repricing of advances compared to deposits.
+The rating agency expects some pressure on Net Interest Margin in FY26 due to faster repricing of advances compared to deposits.

 Historical Stock Returns for Bank of Baroda